 Description

-Built in 1888-9 to commemorate Queen Victoria's Golden Jubilee in 1887.
-Built of Kentish ragstone with Portland stone above.
-Small octagonal cupola and dome in cast iron surmounted by a weathervane and a Time Ball.
-4 clock faces set in stone with heraldic beasts below and plaques with busts of Queen Victoria, Prince of Wales (later King Edward VII), Princess of Wales (later Queen Alexandra), and the Crown encircled by the word 'Jubilee' and the year '1887' (the original terracotta plaques by Doulton have since been replaced with copper repoussé panels).
+The Clock Tower, built in 1888-1889, commemorates Queen Victoria's Golden Jubilee in 1887.
+It is constructed from Kentish ragstone with Portland stone above.
+The tower features a small octagonal cupola and dome made of cast iron, topped with a weathervane and a Time Ball.
+There are four clock faces set in stone, each adorned with heraldic beasts below.
+Additionally, there are plaques displaying busts of Queen Victoria, the Prince of Wales (who later became King Edward VII), the Princess of Wales (who later became Queen Alexandra), and the Crown, which is encircled by the word 'Jubilee' and the year '1887'.
+The original terracotta plaques by Doulton have been replaced with copper repoussé panels.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.